sonata-project/SonataAdminBundle/Resources/doc/reference/saving_hooks.rst

 Saving hooks
 ============

-When the model is persited upon on the stated object two Admin methods are always called.
+When the model is persisted upon on the stated object two Admin methods are always called.
 You can extend this method to add custom business logic.

     - new object : ``prePersist($object)`` / ``postPersist($object)``